BHFock/git-cl/README.md

 `git-cl` is a command-line tool that brings changelist support to Git, inspired by Subversion.
 It adds a pre-staging review layer that lets you organise modified files into named groups before staging or committing.
 Changelists can be stashed selectively and promoted to dedicated branches — enabling a late-binding branching workflow where the branch decision follows the code, not the other way around.

-`git‑cl` operates at file level.
-It groups and stages whole files by intent, while leaving patch‑level editing to other Git tools.

 ## Features

 ### Workflow
 - Pre-staging review: group changed files by intent before staging
 - Organise multiple concerns on a single branch
 - Stage and commit changes by intent
 - Stash changelists and resume work later
 - Late-binding branching: promote a changelist to a dedicated branch

+*Scope: operates at file level — patch-level editing is left to other Git tools.*

 ### Technical
 - Local-only metadata (`.git/cl.json`)